 The cons of merchant cash advances include:

 Costs for merchant cash advances and business loans are usually charged differently.
 Traditional loans typically come with fixed or floating interest rates, which are applied to the remaining loan balance each month.
-So if a borrower pays off their loan early, they may minimize the amount of interest paid on the loan.
+So, if a borrower pays off their loan early, they may minimize the amount of interest paid on the loan.
+Traditional loans are also commonly repaid in predictable, fixed installment amounts each week or month.
+In contrast, merchant cash advances are repaid based on a percentage of the business’ sales.

-Merchant cash advances, on the other hand, often charge a variety of fees and use factor rates, which are applied to the overall funding amount upfront.
+In addition, merchant cash advances often charge a variety of fees and use factor rates, which are applied to the overall funding amount upfront.
 Factor rates can result in much higher financing costs than traditional loans.
-Also, repaying an advance early won't reduce the cost of the merchant cash advance because the factor rate is applied to the total payment at the start.
+Also, repaying early won't reduce the cost of the merchant cash advance because the factor rate is applied to the total payment at the start.

 Ultimately, the choice of merchant cash advance vs. business loan will depend on the needs of your business.